 “SHOPS [Plus] made a turnaround in my life and the life of people that may benefit from what [the project] has impacted [sic] in me,” she said.
 “They are doing a good job especially in our facility that has stayed quiet for some time now but is now alive again and delivering FP services.
 I lack words to appreciate and qualify what SHOPS [Plus] is doing in the lives of people.”

-SHOPS Plus is facilitating agreements between private facilities, like Vom Christian Hospital, and the state government for private facilities to receive for free key commodities, like implants, which allow these facilities to reduce the cost of services to 700 naira ($2 USD) for long-acting reversible contraceptives and 200 naira for short-acting contraceptives.
+SHOPS Plus is facilitating agreements between private facilities, like Vom Christian Hospital, and the state government for private facilities to receive free family planning commodities, such as implants, which allow these facilities to reduce the cost of services to 700 naira ($2 USD) for long-acting reversible contraceptives and 200 naira for short-acting contraceptives.
 Nyango says all her clients are happy about the significant reduction in the cost of family planning services and that they now no longer have to travel long distances to get them.

 Learn more about our work in Nigeria.